chalkies/chalkies.github.io/index.md

 # How do I join?

-Go to [our info page](https://lists.riseup.net/www/info/sfchalkboard), click subscribe
+Go to [our info page](https://lists.riseup.net/www/info/sfchalkboard), click subscribe on the left-hand side.

 [This page](https://lists.riseup.net/www/help/introduction) explains how mailing lists work